 Just a few miles outside the city, between Edinburgh and Glasgow, sits the village of Linlithgow, with the remains of its spectacular red sandstone palace, dating back to the fifteenth century.
 Started by James I of Scotland, the palace was a major residence for subsequent monarchs, including James III and James IV who both made major additions to its structure.
 James V was born in the palace in 1512, follows just thirty years later by the birth of his child, a daughter, Mary.

-At the time of Mary's birth, James V was recovering was a terrible defeat in battle at Solway Moss in the Highlands, and awaited news of the birth from his sick bed.
-It is said he was so distraught to learn that his wife had borne him a daughter instead of a son that the shock killed him, and so it was that Mary became Queen of Scots at just six days old...
+At the time of Mary's birth, James V was recovering was a terrible defeat in battle at Solway Moss, and awaited news of the birth from his sick bed.
+It is said he was so distraught to learn that his wife had borne him a daughter instead of a son that the shock killed him.
+And so it was that Mary became Queen of Scots at just six days old...

 Mary's birthplace is still a popular place to visit, and easily accessible from Edinburgh.